-A program we just started recently, which I’m looking forward to finding out the reaction to it, is called Coming to America, which features interviews with North Koreans living or visiting the United States so that they can share the truth about our country and we’re really excited about this program that we just started broadcasting.
-I’m looking forward to seeing what kind of response we get.
+A program we just started recently, which I am looking forward to finding out the reaction to it, is called Coming to America, which features interviews with North Koreans living or visiting the United States so that they can share the truth about our country, and we are really excited about this program that we just started broadcasting.
+I am looking forward to seeing what kind of response we get.

 But this is all done by private citizens and churches that support this broadcast.
-This is a U.S. American people churches paying, every month faithfully paying, the cost for that trip and the North Korean defectors in Seoul producing that program every day and we’re doing it all on our own and they are supporting… What the North Koreans do to support this broadcast is they all tithe and they all give towards it and it’s amazing.
-It’s actually a miracle that we’ve been able to stay on the air for all these years.
+This is a U.S. American people churches paying, every month faithfully paying, the cost for that trip and the North Korean defectors in Seoul producing that program every day and we are doing it all on our own and they are supporting… What the North Koreans do to support this broadcast is they all tithe and they all give towards it, and it is amazing.
+It is actually a miracle that we have been able to stay on the air for all these years.

-One of my biggest frustrations [is] that too many resources are being spent by governments and government-financed institutions to talk now, to talk about the North Korean human rights tragedy but there’s not enough resources being invested to try to end it.
-That’s a huge challenge that we face.
-There’s another important thing that we need to focus on and that is internal opposition.
+One of my biggest frustrations [is] that too many resources are being spent by governments and government-financed institutions to talk now, to talk about the North Korean human rights tragedy, but there are not enough resources being invested to try to end it.
+That is a huge challenge that we face.
+There is another important thing that we need to focus on and that is internal opposition.
 I mention the importance of reaching out to the military.
 The fact that there is no internal opposition in North Korea is another thing that makes it unique.
 This underscores just how repressive the regime is.
 This is to me the last stronghold, internal opposition.
-Right now if you’re an elite in North Korea, you have absolutely no incentive to oppose the regime because your entire life is wrapped up in Kim Jong-Un’s success.
-You can’t see any choice.
+Right now, if you are an elite in North Korea, you have absolutely no incentive to oppose the regime because your entire life is wrapped up in Kim Jong-Un’s success.
+You cannot see any choice.

-But I know that I met with a high ranking North Korean defector not too long ago who defected recently.
+But I know that I met with a high-ranking North Korean defector not too long ago who defected recently.
 He told me that the reason why he defected was because he knew how evil Kim Jong-Un was.
 And you saw the defector that defected out of London, the diplomat.
 Same thing.
 These are people in the elites that are turning against that regime.
-But in their cases… The defector in London, obviously he was in London so it’s easy for him to try to defect and in this other case this gentleman was so high up he was able to get out.
+But in their cases… The defector in London, obviously he was in London, so it is easy for him to try to defect and in this other case this gentleman was so high up he was able to get out.

 Imagine the elites that are in Pyongyang today, running that place.
 We have to reach out to them.
 We have to let them know that they will have a stake in the future when Kim Jong-Un is gone and there are several groups of defector organizations that are formed that are composed of the elites but this is a very important thing that we need to do.
 We need to show them an alternative to the Kim Jong-Un regime and let them know they will be part of the future.

 And I so no I owe it all to Kim Jong-Un.
-Because of the last missile provocations that happened earlier this year that Congress was like ‘Oh my gosh we need to do something’ and then that gave it the final push but this is something critically important: enforcing the sanctions because the flow of money that’s going to the regime is the only thing that’s keeping Kim in power.
+Because of the last missile provocations that happened earlier this year that Congress was like ‘Oh my gosh we need to do something’ and then that gave it the final push, but this is something critically important: enforcing the sanctions because the flow of money that is going to the regime is the only thing that is keeping Kim in power.
 His ability to reward the elites, through that classification system to reward them.
-That’s what’s holding the system together so cutting out that money flow is hugely important.
+That is what is holding the system together, so cutting out that money flow is hugely important.

-Also, this is especially important I think to the South Korean government, but one of the things I’ve tried to appeal to the South Korean government to do is to start naming names and to begin a legal process to hold accountable those in the regime that are guilty of these crimes against humanity whether it’s people running the political prisoner camps, whether it’s people that were involved in the diversion of humanitarian aid.
+Also, this is especially important I think to the South Korean government, but one of the things I have tried to appeal to the South Korean government to do is to start naming names and to begin a legal process to hold accountable those in the regime that are guilty of these crimes against humanity whether it is people running the political prisoner camps, whether it is people that were involved in the diversion of humanitarian aid.
 There was a report done some years ago by the North Korea Human Rights Commission that identified 834 cases that were compiled by North Koreans that have escaped, citing 834 different cases of human rights violations.

 And it has been my belief that the South Korean government really needs to start naming the names of the perpetrators of these crimes.
 And the reason why I had proposed this back in 2009 is because I met a young woman who was working for Free North Korea Radio.
 Her name was Ko May Hua.
 She escaped North Korea with her fourteen year old daughter, another fourteen year old.

-The two got separated in China and Ko’s daughter was repatriated back to North Korea and Ko found out that she was beaten to death by a North Korean border guard and when I heard that story I just thought how can you stop such cruelty?
-How can a fourteen year old girl be beaten to death because she was trying to survive?
+The two got separated in China and Ko’s daughter was repatriated back to North Korea and Ko found out that she was beaten to death by a North Korean border guard and when I heard that story, I just thought how can you stop such cruelty?
+How can a fourteen-year-old girl be beaten to death because she was trying to survive?
 Because she was trying to eat?
 How can a border guard be so cruel to a child?
-But my urgency with the South Koreans to start naming names is if the people know they’re going to be held accountable, if they know that this is happening, then it has to put pressure on them to stop these kinds of atrocities.
+But my urgency with the South Koreans to start naming names is if the people know they are going to be held accountable, if they know that this is happening, then it has to put pressure on them to stop these kinds of atrocities.

 So in closing I want to show you a couple more slides.
 This is a cartoon that North Koreans made, attacking us several years ago and I was pretty shook up when I first saw it but then I realized no, this is good because this shows what they fear.
 That is supposedly me.
 This was North Korea Freedom Week.
 We used to do North Korea Freedom Week in the United States in Washington, D.C. every year.

 We moved it to Seoul.
 When we moved it to Seoul, this is how the North Korean regime responded.
 They put this propaganda out on their website.
-It’s ‘North Korea Freedom Week events’ but look what’s in my pouch.
+It is ‘North Korea Freedom Week events,’ but look what is in my pouch.
 This is what I thought was kind of fascinating.
 First of all, there is a microphone, which symbolizes broadcasting, and I realized that this is something they fear: the flow of information.
 To me that microphone represents that flow of information they fear.

-But finally something that I was most proud of is something in my pouch.
-It’s a cross, symbolizing the Christian faith.
+But finally, something that I was most proud of is something in my pouch.
+It is a cross, symbolizing the Christian faith.
 My main motivation for doing this work is my Christian faith.
 The North Koreans obviously realize this.
 We know that the Kim regime’s greatest fear is Christianity.
 Christianity is a greater fear to this regime than South Korea, America, Japan or even capitalism.